Locations

 Or, an organization activates SAP Extended Warehouse Management (EWM) to manage distribution centers.
 If they were previously just using basic warehouse management, this introduces an engine license measured by warehouse volume.

-Another scenario is geographic expansion: rolling out SAP to new subsidiaries or plants can increase engine usage.
 Perhaps you start using SAP Material Ledger (an engine for actual costing) in more plants as you expand manufacturing—suddenly, your material ledger documents double, and you need more capacity.
-Identifying these projects early and assessing licensing needs as part of the business case is important.

-One especially tricky area is SAP S/4HANA upgrades: moving from ECC to S/4HANA can change how some engines are licensed or introduce new ones.
-For instance, S/4HANA has some embedded functionality (like basic EWM or TM as discussed earlier), but if your usage surpasses the embedded scope, you’ll need the full engine license.
+For instance, S/4HANA has some embedded functionality (such as basic EWM or TM, as discussed earlier), but if your usage exceeds the embedded scope, you’ll need the full engine license.

 We’ve seen cases where companies assumed certain capabilities were “included” after migrating to S/4, only to be told later that they needed an additional license for full use (e.g., advanced warehouse or transportation features).

-Therefore, system expansion needs a licensing impact assessment.
 Make it standard procedure that any SAP project (new module, new integration, major increase in user count) includes a review of which engine licenses are affected.

 This allows you to include potential license fees in the project budget or negotiate them beforehand rather than being billed unexpectedly at the next audit.